Cleopatra and her natural products

-The Egyptians used a natural toothpaste made of salt, pepper, mint, and dried iris flower.
-One has only recently discovered that iris has beneficial properties in case of gum disease.
+The Egyptians used a natural toothpaste made of salt, pepper, mint, and dried iris flowers.
+One has only recently discovered that iris has beneficial properties in the case of gum disease.
 You can see that Egyptians were well advanced in their time.

 Shaving under the arms

 Egyptians did not like strong smells, so they shaved and used nice-smelling spices like citrus and cinnamon.
 It is said that the ancient Greeks followed this habit of shaving under the arms.
 At that time, people were not yet conscious of the sweat glands and their connection with a strong body odor.